hning87/Anime-Face-Generator-using-GAN-FinalProject-Group2/README.md

 The final report for our project in pdf.

 ### Final Group Presentation
 The group presentation slides in pdf.

 ### Code
 The code used for data download, preprocessing, modeling and evaluation (generate images).
 Please check code folder for detailed instruction.
+There are also pretained models that can generate anime face images.

 ### Sample Images
 The generated sample images using different training models.

-### models
-The pretained models that can generate anime face images.